CS-CAST/javafx-game-DamonHCAST/README.md

 # JavaFX Game - Continuing use of core Java skills with graphics

+Changelog:
++Added import ThreadLocalRandom in replace of Random -Removed blue and brown constructors
+-Removed comments including constructors and assigns

 1. Login to github.
 2. Then accept this git assignment.
 3. Make a game.